PCAsia is seeking an active and motivated candidate to fill the position of Specialized Trainer of a high profile and dynamic organization.

 The outputs to be produced from the training are:

-- Course syllabus, course outlines and schedule on the subject of Introduction to Health Governance to meet the above objectives
+- Course syllabus, course outlines and schedule on the subject of Tax Policy and Emergency Tax Responses to meet the above objectives

-- Results of the progress of the trainees using the assessment tools, class monitoring and evaluations
+- Results of the progress made by the trainees using the assessment tools, class monitoring and evaluations

-- Training materials (including lectures/slide presentations, practical exercises, case-studies)
+- Training materials (including lectures/slide presentations, practical exercises, case-studies, homework)

 - A list of reading materials to support the training (textbooks, data sources, additional reading materials, glossary)